dikortis/LetsTalkETC/Episodes/Episode_15.md

-type system that you prove and that lets you automatically prove a lot of things the system will do a lot of the proofs for you when they're when they're boring and easy large and boring and easy and let you prove really tricky complicated things when you have to do that so that reasons about actual Haskell programs not about you know something idealized something else that that's that works with real hospitals
+type system that you prove and that lets you automatically prove a lot of things the system will do a lot of the proofs for you when they're boring and easy large and boring and easy and let you prove really tricky complicated things when you have to do that so that reasons about actual Haskell programs not about you know something idealized something else that works with real hospitals

 **Carlo Vicari:**
-so I have a I have a
+so I have a
-question that I think all the non developers would like to know these these are the types of questions that we want to know about it's the year you know 20xx you've got no red lights or green lights no lights whatever there's
+question that I think all the non developers would like to know these are the types of questions that we want to know about it's the year you know 20xx you've got no red lights or green lights no lights whatever there's